How to Make Bar Chart Bars Wider in Excel

 To adjust the width of the bars, you first need to select the data and chart style you want to modify.

-Step 2: Accessing the format data series options
+- Access the format data series options

-Step 3: Changing the width of the bars
+- Change the width of the bars

 You can adjust the width of the bars by changing the “Gap Width” option in the format data series settings.
 The higher the percentage, the wider the bars will be.
+Click on the bar -> additional “series settings” will appear and the “Gap Width” option will appear.

 After adjusting the bar width, preview the chart layout to ensure it meets your expectations.
 If the bars are still too narrow or too wide, you can go back and adjust the gap width again.